Chapter 1 : Year 1: The First Day

 Just inside the door was Madam Pomfrey, crouching beside a young woman whose face was so injured it was impossible to tell who she was.
 Two other girls were sitting next to her, holding her hands while tears streamed down their dirty, wounded cheeks.
 An old, white-haired woman was standing a few yards away with both her hands on her grandson's shoulders.
 The young man - Neville Longbottom - looked exhausted, but anyone could see the joy in his face as he listened to his grandmother's encouraging, proud words.
 He held one hand tightly around the arm of a blonde girl with a slightly muddled look on her face.
 A man with the same hair colour was just making his way through the crowd of people while calling her name: "Luna!
 My Luna, where are you?"

 George was holding his twin's hand while looking up at the enchanted ceiling of the Great Hall.
-It was usually full of stars, but now it was pitch black.
+Usually, it would be as pink as the sky outside, but that morning, it was pitch black.
 Charlie was holding both his arms around his little sister Ginny, who was sobbing with her face pressed against his chest.
 Percy held one arm around Ron's shoulder and the other was gripping his arm, and Bill and Fleur sought comfort in each other's embrace.
 All of their faces reflecred the same thing: grief.
 Grief over a lost family member, a lost son and a lost brother.

 Harry and Hermione, trying not to intrude on this intimate family moment, stood a few yards away with Professor McGonnagall and Kingsley.
 Both McGonnagall and Hermione were crying, and Harry's eyes too were full of tears.
 Of course, he could not help but feel a twinge of guilt when he looked at the Weasley family and their painfully grieving faces.
 If only he could have done more.
 If only he could have stopped Voldemort earlier, incapacitate that one Death Eather whose explosion had killed Fred...
 Then, Harry thought, Ginny wouldn't have felt this pain.
 When she lifted her face from Charlie's chest, Harry felt as if someone had shot him in the stomach.
-He would have done anything to take away the pain that was reflected in her eyes.
+He would have done anything to take away the pain that was reflected in her eyes; the pain, that was also in the shrunken, devastated position of the woman who was the closest thing he had ever had to a mother; and in the pale face of her husband, who had welcomed Harry into his family with open arms and always made him feel as though he belonged there.

-The voice made him lift his head.
+Harry lifted his head at hearing his name.
 The boy standing in front of him was none other than Dennis Creevey, Colin's younger brother.
 The memory of Colin's tall, lanky body and empty stare made Harry shudder.
-Hermione, who managed to get herself together before him, gave Dennis a hug.
+Hermione, who managed to get herself together before him, quickly stepped forwards gave Dennis a hug.

-"I'm so sorry about your brother," she told him, and Dennis nodded.
+"I'm so sorry about your brother," she told him, and Dennis nodded and turned to Harry.
+His lips were shaking as he opened them to speak.

 Harry teared up.
 He didn't feel as though he deserved any grattitude and didn't know how to respond.
 But Dennis kept looking at him, waiting for an answer.
 His eyes were red-rimmed and swollen from crying - that seemed to be the look of most people's eyes at the time.